hakunamatata97k/Kniffel-Yahtzee-Game/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 # Game Description
-> Kniffel aka.
-Yahtzee is a dice game made by Milton Bradley (now owned by Hasbro), which was first
+> Yahtzee is a dice game made by Milton Bradley (now owned by Hasbro), which was first
 > marketed as Yatzie by the National Association Service of Toledo, Ohio, in the early 1940s.
 It was
 > marketed under the name of Yahtzee by game entrepreneur Edwin S. Lowe in 1956.
 The game is a
 > development of earlier dice games such as Poker Dice, Yacht and Generala.
 It is also similar to